KNEE SURGERY

 MENISCAL TEARS

 A twisting injury to the knee can cause a meniscal tear.
+This most often presents with persistent knee pain and sometimes “locking” of the knee.

 Day procedure